visgl/luma.gl/docs/program.md

 Class: Program {#Program}
 ===========================

-The Program class encapsulates a WebGL program object
+The Program class encapsulates a WebGLProgram object.
+It contains a matched pair of vertex and fragment shaders.
+Calling `Program.use()` after construction will cause any subsequent `draw*` calls to use the shaders from this program.

+`Program` handles
-- compilation and linking of shaders
+- Compilation and linking of shaders
-- setting and unsetting buffers
+- Setting and unsetting buffers (attributes)
+- Setting uniform values
-- setting uniforms
+- Setting buffers
-- using textures
+- Setting textures
 and more.

-### Notes:
+### Notes on Shader Programming

 * Shader sources: A Program needs to be constructed with two strings containin source code for vertex and fragment shaders.
 While it is of course